rdubois-crypto/FreshCryptoLib/solidity/README.md

 ## Content

 ### FCL_elliptic.sol:
-Implementation of the ECDSA P256 using XYZZ coordinates.
+Optimized Implementation of the ECDSA P256 using XYZZ coordinates.

 Gas cost of ecdsa verification (with 100000 runs in configuration files):
 - 200K without precomputation table